 Overall, the formula to determine whether an employee is exempt or non-exempt is somewhat complicated.
 The requirements can often vary depending on the industry and Nevertheless, it is an important one.
 The difference between being exempt and not being exempt can dictate many important employee rights, like overtime, meal breaks, or rest periods.

 If you believe that you have been wrongly classified as exempt or if you have been deprived of your rights, it’s important to have a lawyer examine the nature of your job to determine which exemptions may apply.
 You deserve competent and experienced representation on your side.
-Call the Los Angeles and Orange County employment lawyers of Smith & Lo at (855) 271-3742.
-Our consultations are free and confidential.
-The California employment attorneys of Smith & Lo are committed to protecting the rights of all hard-working employees.
+Call me, Justin Lo, a Los Angeles and Orange County employment lawyer, at (855) 271-3742.
+My consultations are free and confidential.
+I am committed to protecting the rights of all hard-working employees.

 Labor Code, §§ 510, 511, 512, 515, 1173, 1178, 1178.5, & 1182. ↩